 Travel Awards, HIV DRP Think Tank Meeting

-Rachel Van Duyne received a $1000 travel award from the HIV DRP for one of the two best presentations by NCI fellows at the 2017 HIV DRP Think Tank Meeting.
+Rachel Van Duyne received a $1000 travel award from the HIV DRP for one of the two best presentations by NCI fellows at the 2018 and 2017 HIV DRP Think Tank Meetings.

 Members of the Freed Lab who received travel awards in previous years include Mariia Novikova (2016), Emiko Urano (2015), Kayoko Waki (2011), and Muthukumar Balasubramaniam (2010).

 Investigator Scholarships, Conference on Retroviruses and Opportunistic Infections

 Phuong Pham and Rachel Van Duyne were awarded New Investigator Scholarships to present their research findings at the 2018 Conference on Retroviruses and Opportunistic Infections (CROI).
 CROI scholarship awardees in previous years include Justin Kaplan (2017), Rachel Van Duyne (2017), Mariia Novikova (2017 and 2016), Emiko Urano (2016 and 2014), Lillian Kuo (2013), and Catherine

 Travel Awards, Fall HIV/AIDS & Cancer Virology Think Tank Meeting